 Ambitious entrepreneurs from all over the world!
-Entrepreneurs who want to start land their business in the Netherlands and want to validate the European market.
+Entrepreneurs who want to start their business in the Netherlands and want to validate their ideas in the European market.

 Price & location

 The costs are €250 excluding VAT per participant per month for a duration of one year.
 This is a fixed fee price.
 This includes the duration of the programme at the entrepreneurship campus of Erasmus University Rotterdam.

 Erasmus Centre for Entrepreneurship is a recognized RVO startup facilitator for international innovative startup entrepreneurs.
 A facilitator is a business mentor that provides the entrepreneur with support.
 Having a facilitator is one of the conditions for getting a startup visa.
 With a startup visa, international startups have one year to start an innovative company in the Netherlands.